4 Mistakes When Interviewing Candidates That Hurt Your Talent Pipeline

 1. The Hiring Process is Too Slow

-Job seekers right now have a lot of options, especially high performers, and they might be fielding multiple offers.
+Job seekers have options, especially high performers, and they might be fielding multiple offers.
 A slow hiring process can cause you to lose candidates as they accept other offers, and it’s often due to a lengthy process for interviewing candidates.

 The average length of the hiring process in the US is just 24 days, so if you’re moving too slowly because you require candidates to interview with too many people or scheduling interviews is taking too long, you’ll be leaking people in high demand from your talent pipeline.